macwoj/interview_prep/devops/sre_questions.md

 - `SIGSEGV`, `SIGFPE`, `SIGILL`, `SIGBUS` can be caught but should be used carefully (used for crashes/faults)
 - Use `sigaction()` to handle signals robustly
 - Masking or ignoring critical signals like `SIGKILL`/`SIGSTOP` is not possible by design

+`kill` sends a signal to a process.
+Default is `SIGTERM` (15), which asks the process to terminate gracefully.

+- `kill PID` — send SIGTERM to process with PID
+- `kill -9 PID` — send SIGKILL (force kill, cannot be caught or ignored)
+- `kill -SIGSTOP PID` — pause the process
+- `kill -SIGCONT PID` — resume a paused process
+- `kill -l` — list all available signals
+- `kill -s SIGNAL PID` — send a specific signal by name or number
+- `kill -- -PGID` — kill all processes in a process group

+Use with `ps`, `top`, or `pgrep` to find PIDs.

 ## thread vs process
 - **Process**: A process is an independent program in execution with its own memory space, file descriptors, and system resources.
 Each process has a unique **PID** (Process ID) and is managed by the kernel.
 Processes don’t share memory unless explicitly set up via inter-process communication (IPC).